Mission & History

 OUR MISSION AND CORE VALUES IN ACTION

-At each Levine campus, our students find a diverse range of musical activities, a supportive environment, and dedicated teachers to challenge their creative limits and to guide them.
+At each Levine campus, our students find a diverse range of musical activities, a supportive environment, and dedicated teachers to challenge their creative limits and guide them.
 In addition to traditional one-on-one music education, such programs as our Summer Camp, Early Childhood and Elementary Music program, and adult Community Choruses foster musical discovery in inviting group settings.
-We encourage students to join in our jazz ensembles, chamber music groups, choruses, musical theatre, and rock groups, to gather with friends informally around a musical activity, and to participate in collaborative programs with other leading music and arts organizations across the National Capital region.
+We encourage students to join our jazz ensembles, chamber music groups, choruses, musical theatre, and rock groups, gather informally with friends around a musical activity, and participate in collaborative programs with other leading music and arts organizations across the National Capital region.

 History